 1. The NF service consumer sends a POST request to the UDM.

 2a.
-The UDM responds with "200 OK" with the message body containing the authentication vector(s).
+The UDM responds with "200 OK" with the message body containing the authentication vector.
+Exactly one ProSeAuthenticationVector should be included within the ProSeAuthenticatonInfoResult.

 2b.
 If the operation cannot be authorized due to e.g UE does not have required subcription data, HTTP status code "403 Forbidden" should be returned including additional error information in the response body (in "ProblemDetails" element).